joaonunovalente/phd-website/_posts/2024-05-30-How-Surface-Angle-Affects-Laser-Vibrometer-Measurements.md

 ---

-## Conclusions
+# Conclusions

+Here's the two main conclusions:

 - Non-orthogonal angles can be corrected using cosine projection.
-- Averaging across multiple angles improves robustness.
+- Averaging across pair angles improves the results, since it cancels the in-plain vibrations (x and y).

 ---

-## Code and Data
+# Code and Data

 The full source code and experimental data used in this study are available on GitHub: